opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

   * Amazon Linux 2
   * MacOS

+Integration tests run against the standard [OpenSearch Benchmark workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads).
+Sometimes, it may be necessary to run integration tests against a modified forked copy of these workloads.
+In that case, please follow the instructions [here](https://github.com/opensearch-project/opensearch-benchmark-workloads/blob/main/README.md#testing-the-workload).

 Invoke integration tests by running the following command within the root directory of the repository:

 ```